AT&T Pebble Beach Pro-Am Odds, Picks and Results 2026

 Pebble Beach Golf Links features small Poa Annua greens that are protected by bunkers, and players need precision from tee-to-green in addition to a tidy shot game to score.
 The short 6,989-yard Par 72 track is a Jack Neville & Douglas Grant design with coastal views that also leave the players at the mercy of potential penal coastal weather conditions.

-Players will all play one of their four rounds at Spyglass Hill Golf Course, which added ShotLink data ahead of the 2025 event.
-With just one round played at Spyglass and the similarities between the two tracks, I focus the majority of my handicap on the fit for Pebble.
+Players played one of their four rounds at Spyglass Hill Golf Course, which added ShotLink data ahead of the 2025 event.
+With just one round played at Spyglass and the similarities between the two tracks, I focused the majority of my handicap on the fit for Pebble.

 • Approach play wins, with 100-125 yards out a particularly key range